-Eric Wilson is CEO and Co-Founder of Xinja, one of a new breed of aspiring Neo Banks.
-Xinja is the first business in Australia to raise capital via equity crowd funding.
+Eric Wilson is CEO and Co-Founder of Xinja, one of a new breed of Neo Banks.

-I caught up with Eric to discuss the Xinja journey.
-It turned out to be the most refreshing and enlightening 30 minutes I have ever spent with a banker!
+Dexter Cousins talks with Eric about the Xinja journey.
+It turned out to be the most refreshing and enlightening 30 minutes we have ever spent with a banker!

 What is a Neobank and how is it different to online banking?